How to Care for Oil Paintings or a Portrait in Oil.

 The picture framing should the highest quality standard you can afford.
-For the oil painting reproduction painted on canvas or a portrait painting in oil; the frame you choose should be for the best visual effect of the painting.
+For the oil painting reproduction painted on canvas or a portrait painting in oil, pet portraits or oil painting of your home, the frame you choose should be for the best visual effect of the painting.
 Quality framing is not expensive and worth it to enhance the picture.
 Some paintings, for example Modern Art, dont need frames.
-You can look in our Art Sizes page to see what different canvas sizes will look like framed over a couch, keep in mind that any picture frame will add weight and increase the overall artwork size by about 1/6.
+You can look in our art sizes page to see what different canvas sizes will look like framed over a couch, keep in mind that any picture frame will add weight and increase the overall artwork size by about 15 percent.

 The Best Way to Hang Art?

 To hang it, use high-quality multi-strand, braided wire.
 Attach it to the frame (or stretcher frame) via swivel joints.
 For safety reasons, heavy framed fine art should always hang from two heavy duty hooks.
-Each able to support double the weight of the frame and the reproduction art paintings canvas.
+Each able to support double the weight of the frame and the reproduction oil painting canvas.

 Climate Effects on the Canvas Painting?